-For a crime that is so horrific and ruthless, the sex trafficking “industry” is run by an extremely well organized, trans-national crime syndicate with a specific hierarchical system.
+For a crime that is so horrific and ruthless, the sex trafficking “industry,” including child trafficking, is run by an extremely well-organized, trans-national crime syndicate with a specific hierarchical system.
 Each individual within the syndicate has a specific role to play and they are extremely calculating at what they do.

 The strategy is well worked out and nothing happens overnight.
 Predators have been known to groom their targets for weeks, months, and even years, and then vanish without a trace after abducting the victim.

 The first level of grooming usually involves someone that the victim is at least reasonably familiar with — a family friend, someone in class, or at least in the same school.
 It could also be a “secret fan” who keeps appreciating the victim’s social media profile through likes or comments.
 This “befriender” has been trained on how to gain the trust of the victim.
 Teenagers seek acceptance and attention.
 They are looking for an opportunity to fit in or prove themselves in some way.
 So it could be through a casual encounter at the grocery store, flashing a couple of friendly smiles in class, or just coincidentally being at the same party of a mutual friend.
 The trust-gleaning process is slow but sure.
 It’s not obvious externally, but inside, the wheels are turning as the process continues to wrest away the victim’s mental control.

 In the second stage, the trafficking befriender generally steps up the game to pull the victim into a trap through drugs, alcohol, or anything that the victim would like to try out.
 This is especially the case if the victim is from a very strictly controlled environment.
 The technique is two-pronged — the victim’s mental constitution is broken down and she becomes dependent on the groomer for access to these substances.
 This could happen at parties in the neighborhood or at any venue with no responsible adult supervision.

 Stage 3: Transfer of control